 The AAFP supports annual mandatory influenza immunization for health care personnel (HCP) except for religious or medical reasons (not personal preferences).
 If HCP are not vaccinated, policies to adjust practice activities during flu season are appropriate (e.g. wear masks, refrain from direct patient care).
 (Board Chair approved June, 2011)

-Trivalent recombinant influenza vaccine (RIV3) is considered egg-free and may be given to persons aged 18 through 49 years who have no other contraindications.
+Trivalent recombinant influenza vaccine (RIV3) is considered egg-free and may be given to persons aged 18 years and older who have no other contraindications.

 This protocol assists physicians and health care professionals in the management of the expected surge of patients during an influenza pandemic.
 Download the protocol algorithm(2 page PDF).